How to Use Nano, the Linux Command Line Text Editor

-If you want to exit nano press
+To exit nano press

 Ctrl+x.
-If there are unsaved changes you’ll be asked whether you want to save the changes.
+If there are unsaved changes, you'll be asked whether you want to save the changes.

 Customizing Nano (nanorc)

-When nano is launched it reads its configuration parameters from the system-wide configuration file
+When nano is launched, it reads its configuration parameters from the system-wide configuration file

 /etc/nanorc and from the user-specific files